Skip to content

 })

-export const { createTask, toggleImportanceOf, appendTask, setTasks } = taskSlice.actions
+export const { createTask, toggleImportanceOf, setTasks } = taskSlice.actionsexport default taskSlice.reducer

 import Tasks from './components/Tasks'